Paasky/poh-pwa/readme.md

 `bash scripts/poh.sh prod-up 9090` or
 `POH_PORT=3000`.

+#### LAN mode (test on real devices)

+- Use `--lan` (or env `POH_LAN=1`) to publish on all interfaces instead of only localhost:
+    - `bash scripts/poh.sh dev-up --lan`
+    - Then open from another device: `http://<your-lan-ip>:5173/`
+- HMR over LAN: usually works out of the box.
+If you see HMR connection issues, set `VITE_HMR_HOST=<your-lan-ip>` before starting Dev Up.
+Example:
+    - `VITE_HMR_HOST=192.168.1.50 bash scripts/poh.sh dev-up --lan`
+- macOS: if prompted, allow Docker Desktop to accept incoming connections (System Settings → Network → Firewall).

 #### Notes

 - Uses an isolated Docker network `poh-pwa-net`, unique image/container names.
 - Dev mounts your working directory for instant reload; node_modules is masked inside the container (no files written to your host).
 - Fix/Check/Prep run inside Docker (no local Node/pnpm needed).
-- Dev Up uses dependencies baked into the image; after changing package.json or pnpm-lock.yaml, run `bash scripts/poh.sh rebuild` and restart.
+- Dev Up automatically installs deps in the container when needed, so you generally do NOT need to rebuild images after changing `package.json` or `pnpm-lock.yaml`.
+Use `rebuild` only if the base dev image itself changes (e.g., Node version, global tools).

 ## 3. Development